-Skiing Alta for the first time is a memorable and addictive experience.
+Skiing Alta for the first time can be a memorable and life-changing experience.
 The hallowed ground for powder skiing in North America has sculpted the lives of skiers who chase that ethereal feeling of arcing down the mountain in a weightless snow globe.

 - Think of the High-T as a freeway.
 There are multiple exits for ski runs and a few places to pull off and take in the view.
 Use common sense.
 You wouldn’t hit the brakes in the middle of the highway, nor should you stop in the middle of the traverse.